Projects and partnerships

 Counterpart aims to make the service accessible and relevant to women from all walks of life.
-As such, from time to time, Counterpart initiates special projects and programs.
+As such, from time to time, Counterpart contributes to, or conducts, special projects and programs.
 These projects are often in collaboration with other cancer services and hospitals, and reach out to groups that are marginalised or whose needs are difficult to meet as part of the mainstream health and supportive care system.

 Connecting and Supporting Rural and Regional Women with Cancer

 Counterpart was a partner in a two year project funded by the Victorian Department of Health as part of the Victorian Cancer Survivorship Program.
-The project was undertaken in collaboration with the Breast Service of the Royal Melbourne and Royal Women’s Hospitals, Western Health and the Inner North West Melbourne Medicare Local.
+The project, which ran from December 2011 until November 2013, was undertaken in collaboration with the Breast Service of the Royal Melbourne and Royal Women’s Hospitals, Western Health and the Inner North West Melbourne Medicare Local.

 The goal of the project was to develop, implement and evaluate a model of survivorship care as part of the government funded Victorian Cancer Survivorship Program.
 The twin objectives were to improve the quality of care for women completing treatment for early breast cancer at the Royal Melbourne and Royal Women’s Breast Service and Western Health Breast Service, while reducing the intensity of hospital-based care to create greater capacity for new patients.

 This ‘codesign’ project successfully incorporated women’s voices and has been extended to other treatment centres and tumour streams.
 It has provided key learnings to the sector and several conference presentations have helped to circulate the findings more broadly.

 Information and support for women from culturally and linguistically diverse groups